 The words we constantly use and the narratives we write reinforce a drama of selfhood that we in the West complacently celebrate.
 There is also much consolation taken in the way in which writing and narrative can transform emotional pain into a form of entertainment, wise and poignant in its vision of our passage through the world, intense and thrilled by its own intensity.
 Narrative is so often the narrative of misery and of the passage through misery.

 What silence and meditation leaves us wondering, after we stand up, unexpectedly refreshed and well-disposed after an hour of stillness and silence, is whether there isn’t something deeply perverse in this culture of ours, even in its greatest achievements in narrative and art.
-So much of what we read, even when it is great entertainment, is deeply unhelpful.Make a donation
+So much of what we read, even when it is great entertainment, is deeply unhelpful.Support Aeon: make a one-off donation